 Marsh invaded the home of Chip, a lawyer and WW2 veteran, and his wife Claudia.
 He stabbed them both to death and then disemboweled and dissected their bodies.
 Marsh extensively planned for the murders, wearing tape on his shoes so as to not leave footprints and wearing all black.
 According to the trial court, the crimes were highly sophisticated even for “the most hardened and seasoned adult criminal.”
 Marsh was a highly depraved and disturbed offender, with the hallmark sociopathic trait of animal cruelty deep interests in murder and gore.
 He murdered Chip and Claudia purely for fun.
 He later described the murders as giving him the most enjoyable feeling he had ever experienced, which was heightened when the victims were conscious and resisting.
 Marsh planned additional murders as well.
 He was tried as an adult and his adult sentence was upheld at a later hearing.
 Should Senate Bill 1391, which prohibits 14 and 15 year olds from being tried as adults, be upheld, Marsh may be released upon turning 25.

 Marsh is 23.
-If SB 1391 is upheld and he is sent back to juvenile court, he will be released in two years.
+Because SB 1391 was upheld he may be sent back to juvenile court and released in two years.
 Let that sink in.

 Alleged killer of Sierra Brown and Uniek Atkins

 Gascon is prosecuting the alleged murderer of these two sisters in juvenile court.
 The defendant was 17 and 11 months old when he allegedly murdered Sierra, 16, a girl whom he had dated, and her sister.

 A judge Wednesday agreed to allow the Los Angeles County District Attorney’s Office to prosecute an alleged double-murderer in juvenile court for the killings of two sisters in Westchester.